-- including the headcount plan, were refined alongside the capital plan, resulting in the - 2 \$1,856 million OM&A plan summarized in this schedule and detailed in Exhibit 4, Tab 2.
+- \$1,856 million OM&A plan summarized in this schedule and detailed in Exhibit 4, Tab 2. - 3

-4.2 Planning Inputs
+4 4.2 Planning Inputs

-- 5 Toronto Hydro relied on a broad variety of inputs to ensure that its operational plan aligns - and supports the priorities of the capital plan, and delivers customer-valued outcomes, - while prudently controlling costs.
-In producing the operational plan, the utility applied an - 8 inflationary increase approach to existing budgets and then layered on incremental - 9 requirements and priorities derived from the planning inputs summarized below.
+5 Toronto Hydro relied on a broad variety of inputs to ensure that its operational plan aligns 6 and supports the priorities of the capital plan, and delivers customer-valued outcomes, 7 while prudently controlling costs.
+In producing the operational plan, the utility applied an 8 inflationary increase approach to existing budgets and then layered on incremental 9 requirements and priorities derived from the planning inputs summarized below.

-4.2.1 Customer Needs and Priorities
+11 4.2.1 Customer Needs and Priorities

-Toronto Hydro's operational plan for the 2025-2029 rate period was informed by extensive application-specific, as well as ongoing customer engagement activities undertaken in the normal course of business.
-As discussed briefly in section 4.1 above and in greater detail in Exhibit 1B, Tab 5, Schedule 1, the utility undertook a two-phase application-specific customer engagement to learn about customers' needs and priorities to build a draft plan that is responsive to those needs and priorities, and obtain customer feedback on the draft plan across key investment areas.
-The plan is also informed by extensive ongoing customer and stakeholder engagement activities undertaken in the normal course of business as part of the utility's robust and sophisticated customer research and response model, as described below in section 3 of Exhibit 1B, Tab 5, Schedule 1.
+Toronto Hydro's operational plan for the 2025-2029 rate period was informed by 12 extensive application-specific, as well as ongoing customer engagement activities 13 undertaken in the normal course of business.
+As discussed briefly in section 4.1 above and 14 in greater detail in Exhibit 1B, Tab 5, Schedule 1, the utility undertook a two-phase 15 application-specific customer engagement to learn about customers' needs and priorities 16 to build a draft plan that is responsive to those needs and priorities, and obtain customer 17 feedback on the draft plan across key investment areas.
+The plan is also informed by 18 extensive ongoing customer and stakeholder engagement activities undertaken in the 19 normal course of business as part of the utility's robust and sophisticated customer 20 research and response model, as described below in section 3 of Exhibit 1B, Tab 5, 21 Schedule 1.
+22